Linuxfabrik/monitoring-plugins/check-plugins/file-age/README.rst

                             Set the performance data aggregation mode.
 Default:
                             None.
       --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds) -u URL, --url URL     SMB: Set the url of the file (or directory) to check, starting with "smb://".
+Default: 3 (seconds) -u, --url URL         SMB: Set the url of the file (or directory) to check, starting with "smb://".
 This is mutually exclusive with --filename.
       --username USERNAME   SMB: Username.
-      -w WARN, --warning WARN
-                            Set the warning age threshold in seconds.
+      -w, --warning WARN    Set the warning age threshold in seconds.
 Supports ranges.
 Default: >= 2592000s (30d)
       --warning-count WARN_COUNT
                             Set the warning threshold for the number of critical